PDR El Trovador Gran Toro

 Build: Soft and Smooth, oily, lightly toothy, veiny; uniform heft; triple cap; invisible seams; holds 1″ near-white ash.

-- Shaft – Lots of chocolate; red pepper
+- Wrapper – Lots of chocolate; red pepper

 - Foot – Cocoa powder

 - Cold Draw – licorice; Redman chewing tobacco

 - Initial: Leather, chcolate, hint of anise and maple wood; light spice w/hint of pepper; nutty finish becoming toasty; maduro sweetness and savory intonations on inhale; caramel and baking spice on retro; becomes woody into transition.

 - Transition: Wood, leather, earth with espresso finish; light spice continues; rich and toasty with dark berries on retro.

 - Transition: Earthy profile with dark roasted coffee and leather; finish still features lots of espresso; retro features earthiness with almond nuances; uptick in strength.